justin13601/ACES/docs/source/usage.md

 eval "$(aces-cli -sc install=bash)"
 ```

+[!NOTE]
-**Note**: you may have to run this command for every terminal - please visit [Hydra's Documentation](https://hydra.cc/docs/tutorials/basic/running_your_app/tab_completion/) for more details.
+you may have to run this command for every terminal - please visit [Hydra's Documentation](https://hydra.cc/docs/tutorials/basic/running_your_app/tab_completion/) for more details.

 ### MEDS